Holocaust of Kedros: The massacre

 At dawn on 22 August, several battalions of German infantry (presumably belonging to the 16th regiment of the 22.
 Luftlande Infanterie-Division) arrived at the Amari valley.
 They succeeded in surrounding the villages lining the western side of the Amari valley without being noticed by their dwellers.
-These villages are collectively called the Kedros villages, namely Gerakari, Gourgouthi, Kardaki, Vryses, Smiles, Drygies, Ano Meros, and Chordaki (in Greek: Γερακάρι, Γουργούθοι, Καρδάκι, Βρύσες, Σμιλές, Δρυγιές, Άνω Μέρος, και Χορδάκι).
+These villages are collectively called the Kedros villages, namely Gerakari, Gourgouthi, Kardaki, Vryses, Smiles, Drygies, Ano Meros, and Chordaki.
 The nearby village of Krya Vrysi (Κρύα Βρύση) was also surrounded.
 In all villages, the German raids followed roughly the same pattern.

 The locals were gathered together, the identities of males were verified, and those to be executed were picked and kept separately.
 Women were ordered to return to their homes and collect their valuables, on the excuse that they would go on a long journey.
 This was a ruse to facilitate the looting that would follow.
 Women, children, and the elderly were taken away, while the men whose lives were spared were forced to march towards Rethymno where they were held in Fortezza for a few weeks.
 Following their departure, firing squads started the executions in groups.
 When finished, dead bodies were doused in petrol and set on fire.
 In some cases, the executions were carried out in a village house which was afterwards dynamited, such as in Gerakari, Vryses, and Ano Meros.

 In the days following the shootings, village homes were looted and then burned or dynamited, like in Kandanos three years earlier.
 The looted property was collected at Scholi Asomaton and transported by lorries to Rethymno.
 Harvests and livestock were confiscated for use by the German troops.
 Local resistance bands could do nothing but watch, being vastly outnumbered.
 George Psychoundakis mentions in his book that, from his hideout cave in Ida, he could see smoke rising from the villages for more than a week.